pure-data/deken/developer/README.md

 docker pull registry.git.iem.at/pd/deken
 ~~~

-(For the more daring, you can also grab the lastest development snapshot under the `master` tag).
+(For the more daring, you can also grab the lastest development snapshot under the `main` tag).

 To use it to create your packages: